 This followed a decision by Marine Scotland to adopt the position that ADD use could be considered an offence under EPS legislation due to the potential for whales, dolphins and porpoises to be disturbed by the sound emitted by devices to deter seals.

 While the sector continues to push for clarity from Scottish Government on what it should do in the event of a seal getting into a pen and endangering farmed salmon stocks, predation continues to have a significant impact on fish welfare.

-To put this into context, from May 2019 to May 2020 more than 0.5M farmed salmon across the Scottish sector died as a result of seal attacks, with many more adversely affected by the stress of predation.
+To put this into context, since 31 January 2021, more than 300,000 of our farmed salmon have died as a direct result of seal attacks, with many more adversely affected by the stress of predation.

 Such would appear to be the pressure for food that we’re seeing new behaviours in seals.
 Where once they targeted larger salmon, they are now increasingly attacking young smolts.

 So, what more can Scotland’s salmon farmers do to protect farmed fish?